 When you hand-wash you will want to run a sink full of cold water and use a very gentle detergent, like Woolite or lingerie-specific detergent.
 If there are intense stains, you can use something like Oxyclean for the stains.
 Submerge the piece into the water and swish the needlework around.
 Do not leave it in the water for more than 10 minutes.
 Drain the sink and rinse with cold water.
 Lay flat to dry.
 Never wring out the stitching!
 Never use hot water!
 The hot water will take out the dye from the floss and may damage the fabric.
 Never twist the fabric you just washed.
 If the piece is vintage, you can ruin the stitching.

 Airing and Drying

 There are occasions that the needlework just needs airing out.
 This is super easy.
 You can set it outside to get some fresh air or if possible, you can use spray items that take out the stale smell.
 You can also use carpet fresheners and vacuum the stitching.
 Be very careful using spray items.
 Test on a small piece of fabric to make sure it doesn't stain.

 When you dry your vintage needlework, make sure that you lay it flat with a towel underneath it.
 You do not want to hang it to dry.
 This will stretch out and distort the piece.
 Depending on the size of the needlework and the material used to create it, drying times may go from 24 to 48 hours.

 The last option for restoring vintage needlework is to take it to a professional dry-cleaner, specifically one that works with upholstery cleaning.
 They will have the tools and the detergents to gently clean the piece.
 Contacting someone who works with restoring furniture is another option.
 This is an expensive option, but it does save time and stress for you.

 Collecting vintage needlework is an excellent way to connect to the past and to keep a piece of history.
-Proper care and cleaning will allow your collection to last for years to come for a next generation to take care of.
+Proper care and cleaning will allow your collection to last for years to come for the next generation to take care of.